N-fire/nfire_hunting/README.md

 - Allow the player to hunt animals naturally spawning.
 - Carcass are physically drag/carry.
 - Carcass quality is defined by the type weapon used and if the animal has been headshot
+- Anti-farm (force player to not stay on the same animal spawn point)
 ### TODO:
 - Clean Animation
-- Add anti-farm (force player to not stay on the same animal spawn point)
 - Optimisation
 #### Maybe:
 - Add poaching